For nursesHome > For nurses

 Come grow with us professionally

 When we choose to become nurses, we open ourselves to a lifetime of learning.
 Because Regions Hospital is a hospital that teaches, we automatically place a high value on learning, development and achievement.
 There is a link between well-educated nurses and safe, high-quality patient care.
 We believe that professional development improves the individual's job satisfaction and enriches our workplace overall.

 At Regions, we support our nurses to be the best they can be.

-To encourage our employees to pursue nursing degrees, specialty certification and professional development we provide tuition reimbursement, nursing scholarships and monetary incentives.
+We encourage our employees to pursue nursing degrees, specialty certification and professional development by providing tuition reimbursement, nursing scholarships and monetary incentives.
 Regions Hospital also offers many in-house educational opportunities.
 Many of these provide free continuing education units (CEUs).
-One of the many benefits of being a nurse at Regions is the incredible amount of professional opportunities and areas of clinical practice for nurses.
+One of the many benefits of being a nurse at Regions Hospital is the incredible amount of professional opportunities and areas of clinical practice for nurses.

 Nurses who join our team will begin a journey of lifelong learning.

-Examples of some of the educational opportunities for Regions nurses include:
+Some of the educational opportunities for Regions Hospital nurses include:

-- Shadowing opportunities offered to employees who want to know more about nursing in other units or departments
+- Shadowing Program offered to employees who want to know more about nursing in other units or departments

 - Regions Hospital Medical Library